 - $100-$300 state and national fees for license and certification/s bi-yearly

-Despite the looming costs most physical therapists complete the requirements and more to provide a higher level care to our patients.
+Despite the looming costs, most physical therapists complete the requirements and more to provide a higher level of care to our patients.

-Unfortunately, doing this does not always equate to increased in pay.
+Unfortunately, doing this does not always equate to an increase in pay.
 Quality does not equal quantity.
-Other than the rare opportunity to become a clinic manager/director, which will take providers away from patient-care, many physical therapists have more than one job to earn more additional income.
+Other than the rare opportunity to become a clinic manager/director, which will take providers away from patient care, many physical therapists have more than one job to earn more additional income.